Congo voters barred over Ebola vote anyway, by the thousands

 BENI, Congo (AP) — They were barred from voting in Congo's presidential election.
 They voted anyway.

-On Sunday, men and women gathered in Beni to cast paper ballots they hoped that someone, somewhere, might take seriously.
+On Sunday, thousands of men and women gathered in Beni to cast paper ballots they hoped that someone, somewhere, might take seriously.
 Last week, the electoral commission made the surprise decision to bar some 1 million voters in Beni and Butembo, cities in eastern Congo affected by a deadly Ebola outbreak.

-Protests followed the decision as people demanded to vote on Sunday with the rest of the country.
+Protests followed the decision as people demanded to vote with the rest of the country.
 Ebola facilities were attacked.
-Health workers suspended their work for days.
+Health teams suspended work for days.
 The World Health Organization chief warned that "prolonged insecurity" could bring a spike in Ebola cases.
 Congo was dangerously politicizing the outbreak, the International Rescue Committee said.

 The electoral commission had allowed candidates to campaign in the outbreak zone, protesters said.
 Health officials had been prepared to screen all voters for fever.
 Hand sanitizer was deployed for use in polling stations.
 Angry residents asked, what was the sudden danger?

-The cancellation of the vote in the cities, which are centers of opposition support, undermines the credibility of the election to select a successor to departing President Joseph Kabila, critics said.
+The delay of the vote in the cities, which have many opposition supporters, undermines the credibility of the election to select a successor to departing President Joseph Kabila, critics said.

 Officially, voting in Beni and Butembo will take place in March, months after Congo inaugurates its new president in mid-January.